koize/spmart/README.md

 ## In-store Purchases

-* Self-checkout system where customers scan their products themselves, and the system will sum up the total and process payment
+* Self-checkout system where customers scan their products themselves using a camera, and the system will sum up the total and process payment
 * Two payment choices: ATM via PIN Code, **OR** Contactless "PayWave" Credit Card

 ## Non-functional features